How entrepreneurs can use technology to boost cashflow

 Technology helps, but don’t forget the human touch

-We mentioned Chaser and Debtor Daddy earlier, who can help automate your collection process.
-However, you can still influence a good collection process yourself.
-Checking your clients are happy with your work, invoicing them immediately etc all contribute to ‘good manners’.
+You can still influence a good collection process yourself.
+Checking your clients are happy with your work, invoicing them immediately, etc, all contribute to ‘good manners’.

 Sometimes just communicating what is going on and explaining why cash is so important to you as a business owner will be enough – most people are reasonable, after all.
 If they still aren’t able to pay, ask why and see what compromise can be made but be careful to remain firm.